20th Anniversary of the Washington Agreement – a Review

 In 2001 the Federal Law on the Establishment of a General Settlement Fund for Victims of National Socialism and on Restitution Measures (General Settlement Fund Law, GSF Law) was enacted.
 The opportunity to file applications was publicized worldwide in 18 languages, 29 countries and 138 print media editions.
 By the time the deadline had expired in May 2003, over 20,700 applications had been filed.
 After the last class action suit against Austria and Austrian enterprises had been dismissed in the USA in 2005 and legal closure (see paragraph 10) had been declared, in January 2006 the General Settlement Fund began to disburse the 210 million US Dollar with which it had been endowed.

 The applications for compensation of losses of assets filed with the General Settlement Fund were decided on by an independent three-person Claims Committee.
 The governments of the United States and the Republic of Austria each nominated one member.
 These two members then nominated their chairman.
 The Claims Committee is composed of Sir Franklin Berman (Chairman), the US American nominee G. Jonathan Greenwald and the Austrian nominee Dr. Kurt Hofmann.

-The Claims Committee has now decided on all applications for compensation of losses of assets.
-By 7 September 2016 approx. 212.8 Million Dollar had been disbursed.
-In total around 24,000 beneficiaries (applicants, heirs and co-heirs) received a payment from the General Settlement Fund.
+The Claims Committee has now decided on all applications for compensation of asset losses.
+Approx. 215 million US Dollar have been disbursed.
+In total around 25,000 beneficiaries (applicants, heirs and co-heirs) received a payment from the General Settlement Fund.